More Than a Link: The Missed Potential of QR in Indie Publishing

 - Offer atmosphere before a reader begins

-- Create discovery instead of direct promotion
+- Creates discovery instead of direct promotion

 But this requires restraint.